-If you are interested in opening a free zone company in the city-state, our Singapore company formation experts can assist you.
+If you intend to open a company in Singapore in a free zone, our company formation experts can assist you.

 The video below is also a brief guide on the company registration procedure of a free zone company in Singapore: